Umar Johnson: 2018 Pennsylvania State Board of Psychology hearing

 In December 2017, Johnson was ordered to attend a hearing before the Pennsylvania State Board of Psychology the following month.
 He faced charges of engaging in the practice of psychology without a license.
 In defense, Johnson denied that he had ever claimed to be a psychologist.
-Therefore the Board did not strip him of a license, because he has never had one.

 Reception

 Many people have criticized Johnson, including commentators in the magazines The Root and TheGrio.
-South African commentator Khanya Mtshali, writing in a 2022 op-ed in the South African newspaper Mail & Guardian, likened Johnson to Louis Farrakhan and said that both men "trafficked in a goofy performance of pan-Africanism."
-Anwar Curtis, an opinion contributor to PennLive, defended Johnson, describing him in a 2017 op-ed as a "noted conservative and Afro-centric thinker" and "dedicated ... vessel for his people."
+South African commentator Khanya Mtshali, writing in a 2022 op-ed in the South African newspaper Mail & Guardian, likened Johnson to Louis Farrakhan and said that both men "trafficked in a goofy performance of pan-Africanism".
+Anwar Curtis, an opinion contributor to The Patriot-News, defended Johnson, describing him in a 2017 op-ed as a "noted conservative and Afro-centric thinker" and "dedicated [...] vessel for his people".

-Various observers, including The Root commentators, have called Johnson a "hotep," a term that refers to a grouping of Afrocentric commentators who espouse a mixture of black radicalism and social conservatism.
-However, Molefi Kete Asante argues that Johnson lacks a grasp of Afrocentric academic theory and philosophy and thus cannot be termed Afrocentric.
+Various observers, including The Root commentators, have called Johnson a "hotep", a term that refers to a grouping of Afro-centric commentators who espouse a mixture of black radicalism and social conservatism.
+However, Molefi Kete Asante argues that Johnson lacks a grasp of Afro-centric academic theory and philosophy and thus cannot be termed Afro-centric.

+He was referenced in a comedy skit in the "Weekend Update" parody newscast segment of NBC's Saturday Night Live (SNL) on May 16, 2026.